sktime/pysf/README.md

 Coming soon!

+### How to contribute

+We welcome contributions!

+* You can suggest new features or report bugs by creating a [new issue](https://github.com/alan-turing-institute/pysf/issues/new).
+Please check the [list of issues](https://github.com/alan-turing-institute/pysf/issues) first.
+* If you have made a change for an open issue, please submit a pull request linking to that issue.
+* If you would like to improve the documentation, please go right ahead and submit a pull request.

+### Contributors

+* Ahmed Guecioueur [`@ahmedgc <https://github.com/ahmedgc>`_] is the original author of this package.

 ### Copyright and license

-Code and documentation copyright 2018 [Ahmed Guecioueur](https://www.ahmedgc.com).
+Code and documentation copyright 2018 [Ahmed Guecioueur](https://github.com/ahmedgc).
 Code released under the BSD-3-Clause License.